searchstax/searchstax-cloud-connector-for-sitecore/README.md

 ## FAQ
 ### Sitecore Commerce
-Currently Sitecore Commerce configuration is supported for only v9.3 - Initial Release.
+Currently Sitecore Commerce configuration is supported for only v9.2 - Initial Update and v9.3 - Initial Update.
 ### Sitecore SXA
 This plugin currently does not support Sitecore SXA configuration.
 ### IP Filtering